-1) Synthesis of new photoinitiators for cationic polymerization processes and study of their effectiveness and efficiency in photopolymerization of coating materials by by Fluorescence Probe Technology (FPT), Real Time FT-IR (RT-FTIR) and Photo Differential Scanning Calorimetry (p-DSC).
+1) Synthesis of new photoinitiators for cationic polymerization processes and study of their effectiveness and efficiency in photopolymerization of coating materials by Fluorescence Probe Technology (FPT), Real-Time FT-IR (RT-FTIR) and Photo Differential Scanning Calorimetry (p-DSC).

-During my research a series of new diaryliodonium photoinitiators have been developed and their performance in initiation of cationic photopolymerization have been tested.
-The photoinitiators exhibit absorption characteristics compatible with the emission characteristics of medium pressure mercury lamps, which are main sources of UV light in industry.
-This solves the technological problem related to poor match between absorption characteristics of commercial photoinitiators and the emission characteristics of industrial UV light sources.
+A series of new diaryliodonium photoinitiators have been developed and their performance in the initiation of cationic photopolymerization has been tested.
+The photoinitiators exhibit absorption characteristics compatible with the emission characteristics of medium pressure mercury lamps, which are the main sources of UV light in the industry.
+This solves the technical problem related to the poor match between absorption characteristics of commercial photoinitiators and the emission characteristics of industrial UV light sources.

-2) Synthesis of fluorescent compounds for the role of fluorescent probes for cationic photopolymerization and the application of FPT for monitoring of the progress of cationic photopolymerization processes.
+3) Synthesis of fluorescent compounds for the role of fluorescent probes for special applications – studying the properties of investigated media (e.g., cationic photopolymerization and the application of FPT for monitoring of the progress of cationic photopolymerization processes).